 I’ve written before about the importance of contextualization when engaging in cross-cultural communication.
 Using words and language are not enough.
 We have to know how to use them in order to benefit the people with whom we are conversing.
-On social media sites, I’ve seen a lot of folks using language not as a means to build bridges but as blunt weapons to beat other people over the head.
-This to me is a sign of laziness and game-like rhetorical competitiveness.
-Anyone can be a jerk.
-I could probably do it in my sleep.
-It requires no relational skills, compassion, self-discipline, or thoughtfulness.
-On the other hand, two-way translation of culturally based concepts, perceptions, and values requires a lot.
-First, it requires that each party be willing to suspend assumptions about the other for the sake of achieving understanding.
-Ultimately, it requires Christ-like love, the kind of love that lays itself down for its enemies for the sake of their salvation and redemption.
+On social media and in the comments sections of virtually any post, many folks use language not as a means to establish greater understanding but as blunt weapons.
+That approach requires no relational skills, self-control, thoughtfulness, or Christlike sacrificial love.
+On the other hand, two-way translation of culturally based concepts, perceptions, and values requires a lot of those things.
+First, it requires that each party be willing to suspend its most cynical presuppositions of the other for the sake of achieving understanding.
+Ultimately, it requires the kind of love that Jesus modeled for us: the kind that lays itself down for its enemies for the sake of their salvation and redemption.
+This is really hard.
 A gentle answer turns away wrath, but a harsh word stirs up anger.
 The tongue of the wise commends knowledge, but the mouth of the fool gushes folly… The tongue that brings healing is a tree of life… (Proverbs 15:1,2,4a)

 I created the following set of infographics with the help of a friend of mine to illustrate the effects of failure to contextualize our understanding and our words across cultures, specifically with the Black-White dynamic in mind.
 Notice that the effect is not the same in both directions.
 That too is food for thought.
 Let me know what you think.
 I’d love to hear from you!